We offer flexible payment plans, so you can break up your payment into flexible monthly installments.

 Right from the beginning of a divorce, there entails multiple hearings and court orders which can make it difficult to know when a couple is officially divorced.
-A final judgment of divorce is arrived at after settling the couple’s legal relationship and disposing all outstanding issues like those related to child custody, support and property division, and business loans taken from lenders like OnDeck capital.
+A final judgment of divorce is arrived at after settling the couple’s legal relationship and disposing all outstanding issues like those related to child custody, support and property division, and small business loans taken from lenders like OnDeck capital.
 The final judgement of divorce also sets forth the rights and responsibilities of each spouse and a statement of the facts found by the court at trial or in the couples written agreement.
 After this final judgment, each one of the spouse has a right to appeal the court’s decision.
 At times, you will find that one of the spouses will not participate in the divorce proceedings and in this case, there will be a default judgement where the court will rule in favor of the participating spouse.

 A form will be written to describe all the specific terms of divorce.
 It spells out the names of both parties, case number, each parties rights and responsibilities, state or country both parties are from and date of divorce.
 It is made up of different sections or papers.
 If you have children, a section or paper will be written to specify on care and custody.
 Some spouses may also require compensation and this will be entailed on a different paper.